Are you trying to cancel your broadband? From hard-to-find support lines to high cancellation fees, it can end up feeling like a battle!

 Â

-G.Network is a smaller broadband supplier focused on providing FTTP broadband in London.
+G.Network is a smaller broadband provider focused on providing FTTP broadband in London.
 You need to give 30 days’ notice to cancel your broadband contract.

 If you’re a G.Network customer, you can cancel your contract without penalty during the first 14 days of your contract – your cooling-off period.